barwojcik/local_chatbots/README.md

 # Local LLM Chatbots

-A collection of Flask-based chatbot applications powered by Large Language Models (LLMs) that run locally on your machine.
+A collection of Flask-based applications powered by Large Language Models (LLMs) that run locally on your machine.

 ## Available Applications